clarissalabrum/math4610-1/main.md

 Windows), (4) document the work done in a software manual, and (5) implement efficient versions of algorithms using parallel programming techniques (e.g, OpenMP and OpenACC).

-Each of these items is viewed as an important part of being a computational mathematics/scientific computing expert.
+Each of the items just listed is viewed as an important part of being a computational mathematics/scientific computing expert.
 There are also real reasons why it is important that students are well prepared in each of these skill sets.
 It is ultimately important that any student in this course is able to implement simple algorithms in a native coding language (say C or Java).
 There are some in these areas that would say that implementation of algorithms using a computational platform like Matlab is a better way to teach algorithm implementation.
 However, if a student is hired into a software development company or a position within a large company to write software, Matlab is usually too expensive to use.
 In an academic setting Matlab is usually a great way to prototype ideas.
 The built in functionality and graphical interfaces are great for testing ideas in many areas of mathematics and sience.
 However, incorporating Matlab and any other of these platforms requires a larger financial committment.
 More importantly, computational mathematicians are constantly faced with problems where it is important to be able to debug and write new code that modifies an existing piece of software.
 For example, it might be important to rewrite code to work on multiple cores on a desktop.
 This may mean digging into existing code and rewriting the code.
 This is a skill set that all computational mathematics professionals must have.
 Using simple algorithms as a means to present these ideas is the best